This post may contain affiliate links. Please see our disclosure policy.

 Aftershaves occasionally contain moisturizing properties to hydrate the skin directly after shaving.

 Applying it on the skin can help eliminate razor burns, protect the skin, shrink pores, and leave behind a lovely fragrance.
-Aftershave can even double as a light DIY cologne. ย
+Aftershave can even double as a light DIY cologne.

-How to use aftershave
+How to Use Aftershave

 Spray directly onto the shaved area, avoiding the eyes and any other sensitive areas.
+Use after each shave to soothe the skin from razor burn and irritation.

-Ingredients to avoid in aftershave
+Ingredients to Avoid in Aftershave

 Most aftershaves contain isopropyl alcohol or ethyl alcohol.
 While these alcohols are not all bad, they are drying to the skin and shouldn’t be used daily.

-I made this aftershave without alcohol, substituting it for witch hazel which has similar benefits without the drying effect.
+I made this aftershave without alcohol, substituting it for witch hazel, which has similar benefits without the drying effect.

 Simple Earth